kiliankoe/iOS-tidbits/README.md

 ## Keyboard

-3D Touch can not just be used to move the cursor, but by pressing harder you can also select ranges or, by pressing harder yet again, select entire sentences.
+~3D Touch can not just be used to move the cursor, but by pressing harder you can also select ranges or, by pressing harder yet again, select entire sentences.~

-Select text on non-3D-Touch devices by using a second finger ([thanks Martin](https://twitter.com/mrtnlst/status/1184201308020137984?s=21)).
+With 3D Touch no longer existing on modern devices, you can now move the cursor by holding down on the spacebar and then moving across the entire keyboard.
+Select text by tapping anywhere on the keyboard with a second finger and moving the cursor with the first finger to select. ([thanks Martin](https://twitter.com/mrtnlst/status/1184201308020137984?s=21))

 ## Camera